Academics

 - Each participant must be cleared medically by their school or a medical professional for sport participation

-- Between the ages of 15 – 17 years of age
+- Approximately 100 male and female high school athletes of all racial backgrounds, between the ages of 15 – 17 years of age will be recruited for this study

-- Participants will be required to report any other dietary supplements used throughout the study protocol
+- Participants will be required to report their typical nutritional intake including any other dietary supplements as well as exercise training protocols throughout the study protocol

-- All participants will abstain from ingesting all foods, supplements (including caffeine), and medications for at least 8 hours prior to testing.
+- All participants will abstain from ingesting all foods, fluids, supplements (including caffeine), and medications for at least 8 hours prior to testing

-- Any combination of information determined as part of the review of information through the completion of the proposed data safety monitoring plan (DSMP) that results in a recommendation for any participant to be excluded or removed from participation.
+- Any combination of information determined as part of the review of information through completion of the proposed data safety monitoring plan (DSMP) that results in a recommendation for any participant to be excluded or removed from participation

 - Any individual who is not medically cleared by their school or medical professional to participate in this study will be excluded from this study.